Search by Course Title:

 Das.
 Mukherjee (1991).
 Integral Calculas including Differential equation: U.N.Dhar and sons Pvt.
 Ltd. 35th edition.

-Introduction: definition, scope, importance of sociology and its relation with urban and rural planning in particular.
+Section: AIntroduction: definition, scope, importance of sociology and its relation with urban and rural planning in particular.
 Basic Concepts: society, community, association, institution, customs, folkways and mores, norms and values.
 Culture: cultural lag, cultural diffusion, acculturation, group.
 Sociology of Bangladesh: people, religion, rural and urban community.
 Social Organization: family, marriage, kinship, stratification, social structure.
 City: definition, growth and characteristics of industrialization and urbanization.
 Concept of Urbanism and Industrialism.
 Urban Ecology.
+Section: BMigration: push and pull factors of migration, power structure, and changing leadership pattern.
+Social Problems: urban crime, juvenile delinquency, vagrancy, blighted area, poverty, beggary, prostitution, leadership, social values, social control.
+Bangladesh Society in Transition: transitional social structure in rural and urban bangladesh.
+Impact of Urbanization and Industrialization.
+Environment and Society: environment, physical and social environment, ecology and human ecology.
+Development of Environmental Awareness.Recommended References

 Bhushan, B., 1989, Dictionaary of Sociology, Anmol Publication, New Delhi, India.